C4 (New Zealand TV channel): What's The Theme?

-(28 June 2013) "90's Icons" - Nirvana - Come As You Are.
-On 12 June 2019, nearly 6 years after C4 aired Nirvana's Come As You Are under the 90's Icons theme at the time, SCS Software released the Washington DLC state for American Truck Simulator which included the hometown of Aberdeen, WA where you can visit the official "Welcome To Aberdeen: Come As You Are" sign as a tribute to the memory of Nirvana's lead musician Kurt Cobain, including a garage C4 located at the Kenworth Truck Factory in Seattle, WA.
+(28 June 2013) "90's Icons" - The first music video to start the show off was The Smashing Pumpkins - Today, immediately followed by Alanis Morissette - You Oughta Know.
+A little later on in a trio back to back was Garbage - I Think I'm Paranoid, The Red Hot Chili Peppers - Under The Bridge & The Offspring - Come Out And Play.
+Then again a little later on half way through the middle of the 90's Icons theme was another back to back set of trios of the legendary Nirvana - Come As You Are, No Doubt - Just A Girl & Soundgarden - Black Hole Sun.
+A little later on again, the final 3 music videos to air under the 90's Icons theme back to back was Oasis - Live Forever, Green Day - Good Riddance (Time Of Your Life) & Pearl Jam - Alive (As the LIVE version only instead of the plugged in version that The Rock airs).
+On 12 June 2019, nearly 6 years after C4 aired Nirvana's Come As You Are under the 90's Icons theme at the time, SCS Software released the Washington DLC state for American Truck Simulator which included the hometown of Aberdeen, WA where you can visit the official "Welcome To Aberdeen: Come As You Are" sign as a tribute to the memory of Nirvana's lead musician Kurt Cobain, including a garage C4 (as an unofficial tribute to C4) located off the I-405 Motorway at the Kenworth Truck Factory in Seattle, WA.

 (22 November 2013) "X-Rated" - The first music video to start the show off was System Of A Down - Aerials, followed by Foo Fighters - Low & Metallica - St. Anger back to back half way through the X-Rated theme.
 This was the day before Doctor Who celebrated its 50th Anniversary.

 (14 April 2014) "Planes, Trains, & Automobiles" - Red Hot Chili Peppers - Aeroplane, Spiderbait - Black Betty, Kenny Loggins - Danger Zone.
 The final music video to air under the Planes, Trains & Automobiles theme was ZZ Top - Gimme All Your Lovin'.